akohlsmith/thermador_hpcb36ns_fw/README.md

 The firmware is set up in a way that allows me to easily change the function of any switch or output.
 It's perhaps a little over-engineered but that's the way I like it.
 The buttons and outputs can be remapped by editing the `switches` or `outputs` arrays at the top of `main.c`, without any change requred in the rest of the code.
 This was handy during the initial figuring out of which output mapped to which fan or light selection.

+## LEDs

+The LED circuit might be a little odd to some of you; I'm using the bipolar transistors as constant current sinks; In this configuration the STM32 is only supplying a tiny amount of current and the transistor does the rest of the heavy lifting.
+With this, all of the LED current comes from the 5V supply and not from my tiny 3.3V LDO.
+In fact, the 5V supply does not even have to be regulated to provide a steady LED brightness; the transistor will vary its voltage drop to maintain the desired current (5mA in this case).

 ## Periperhal Initialization

 TIM2 is used as a differential PWM timer for the beeper, and TIM15 is used for LED dimming (a feature I never really used).
 I do set up ADC1 for the temperature sensor as explained above, but that feature is unused, and USART1 is set up as a debug UART which was helpful during development.
 The GPIO is then initialized according to the `switches` and `outputs` arrays (see above).
 The initial system state (fans off, lights off) is set and that's about it for initialization.